-In 2016, Dutch artist Martin Baas created an illusory video installation that made it appear as if a man was manually painting the time from inside a clock at the Amsterdam Schiphol airport.
+In 2016, Dutch artist Martin Baas created an illusory video installation that made it appear as if a man was manually painting the time from inside a clock at the Amsterdam Airport Schiphol.
 Entitled the “Schiphol Clock”, the video runs for twelve hours and is a part of his amazing “Real Time” series.

 In 2016, Baas created the Schiphol clock in which a working man can be seen painting the time minute by minute.
 The clock is installed in the international terminal of the Amsterdam airport, one of the last things travellers see before departing the Netherlands.
 The worker’s blue overalls, yellow rag and red bucket pay homage to the famous Dutch artist, Mondrian.